Homeschooling in Florida: A comprehensive guide for parents

 How do I start homeschooling in Florida?

-To begin homeschooling in Florida, submit a Notice of Intent to your local school district within 30 days of starting your home education program.
-This letter must include your child’s full name, date of birth, address, and signature.
-Once submitted, you’re legally set to begin homeschooling; no curriculum approval or teaching certification is required.
+Submit a Notice of Intent to your local school district within 30 days of starting your home education program.
+This letter must include your child's full name, date of birth, address, and signature.
+Once submitted, you're legally set to begin homeschooling.
+No curriculum approval or teaching certification is required.

 What learning materials and resources should I use?

-Florida law does not mandate a specific curriculum, allowing you to choose materials that fit your child’s interests and learning style.
-You can use a mix of textbooks, online classes, unit studies, hands-on projects, or programs like Outschool.
-Many families start with subjects like math, reading, and science, then add electives such as art, music, coding, or life skills based on their learners’ curiosity and goals.
+Florida law does not mandate a specific curriculum, allowing you to choose materials that fit your child's interests and learning style.
+You can use a mix of textbooks, online classes, unit studies, hands-on projects, or platforms like Outschool.
+Many families start with subjects like math, reading, and science, then add electives such as art, music, coding, or life skills based on their kid's curiosity and goals.

 How do I keep track of our learning?

-Think of your portfolio as a celebration of your child's growth!
+Think of your portfolio as a record of your child's growth.
 Save samples of projects, writing, and activities that show their progress.
-Keep a simple learning log, noting daily activities, whether practicing math through baking or learning history through virtual museum tours.
-Save these treasures for two years, sharing them with the district if requested.
+Keep a simple learning log noting daily activities, whether practicing math through baking or learning history through virtual museum tours.
+Save these records for two years, sharing them with the district if requested.

 How can my child stay connected with other kids?